dansmyers/TheoreticalFoundationsOfCS/Sprint-2-Automata/README.md

 4. Write a regular expression for that set.

 5. Implement a Python program with a function called `recognize` that takes a string as input, iterates through the state model using the characters in the string, and returns `True` if the string is accepted and `False` otherwise.
+Test your function on the examples in question 2.